 No, online classes are not easier than face-to-face courses.
 MSANR graduate courses are just as difficult as graduate classes at other universities.
 However, you will be able to access your courses anywhere you have Internet access and at a time convenient to you.
 None of the MSANR classes are self-paced; you will have definite deadlines for completing coursework throughout the semester and your exam schedule will be the same as resident UT Martin students.
 Taking online courses will require that you be self-motivated and organized to complete your work in a timely manner.

 Applicants must have a B.S. degree in agriculture, natural resources management, park and recreation administration, wildlife science, or a closely related applied science from a regionally accredited institution.
-There are minimum GPA and GRE (Graduate Record Exam) requirements as well.
-International students will also need a satisfactory score on the TOEFL (Test of English as a Foreign Language), unless the applicant’s native language is English.
-For more information on admission requirements click here: http://www.utm.edu/departments/msanr/admreq.php
+There is a minimum GPA requirement as well.
+International students will also need a satisfactory score on the TOEFL (Test of English as a Foreign Language), unless the applicant's native language is English.
+For more information on admission requirements click here: //www.utm.edu/departments/msanr/admreq.php

 Yes, you must be admitted to UT Martin as a graduate student even if you plan to take only one course for transfer to your home institution.
 A student who has been admitted to a master's degree program at another regionally accredited institution and wishes to take courses for transfer to that institution may be admitted as a transient graduate student upon receipt of an application for admission, application fee, and an official letter from that institution verifying that the student is enrolled in a graduate degree program and is in good academic standing.

 Apply online now at GradCAS.
 Select the term you wish to start courses and then create an account.
 For assistance with the application process, please contact the Office of Graduate Studies at email@example.com or by calling (731) 881-7012.